reimagined/resolve/docs/tutorial.md

         databaseFile: 'data/read-models.db',
       },
     },
-    // You can reconfigure the connector to use other database types:
+    // You can reconfigure the connector to use other databases:
     /*
       default: {
         module: 'resolve-readmodel-mysql',